KseniaKordi/smart-gate/README.md

 ### Package
 In the package file you can find the necessary scripts to run the programs.
-In order to start the gate you need to use ‘gate’ command, and in order to repeat the assessment of the system you need to use ‘gate-gatling’ command.
+For example, in order to start the gate you need to use ‘gate’ command, and in order to repeat the assessment of the system you need to use ‘gate-gatling’ command.